 In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 ASU No. 2016-09 was effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2016.
 Accordingly, we adopted this guidance during the first quarter of fiscal 2018.
 ASU No. 2016-09 aims to simplify several aspects of accounting and financial reporting for share-based payment transactions.
 One provision within this pronouncement requires that excess income tax benefits and deficiencies related to share-based payments be recognized within income tax expense as a discrete event in the period in which they occur, rather than within additional paid-in capital on our consolidated balance sheet on a prospective basis.
 The impact to our results of operations related to this provision in the first quarter of fiscal 2018 was a reduction to income tax expense of \$554,000.
 The impact of this provision on our future results of operations will depend in part on the market prices for the shares of our common stock on the dates there are taxable events related to the share-based awards, and therefore, the impact is difficult to predict.
-In connection with another provision within ASU No. 2016-09, we have elected to account for forfeitures of share-based awards as an estimate of the number of awards that are expected to vest, which is consistent with our accounting policy prior to adoption.
+In connection with another provision within ASU No. 2016-09, we have elected to vest, which is consistent with our accounting policy prior to adoption.

 Also, we adopted the provisions of ASU No. 2016-09 related to changes on the Consolidated Statements of Cash Flows on a retrospective basis.
 As a result, we no longer classify excess income tax benefits as a financing activity, which increased net cash provided by operating activities and reduced net cash provided by financing activities by \$167,000 for the three months ended July 31, 2016.
-Additionally, we no longer classify payments for employee taxes when common stock shares are withheld to satisfy the employer's statutory income tax withholding obligation as an operating activity, which increased net cash provided by operating activities and reduced net cash provided by financing activities by \$280,000 for the three months ended July 31, 2016.
+Additionally, we no longer classify payments for employee taxes when common stock shares are withheld to satisfy the employer's statutory income tax withholding obligation as an operating activity, which increased net cash provided by financing activities and reduced net cash provided by operating activities and reduced net cash provided by financing activities by \$280,000 for the three months ended July 31, 2016.